padak/ng_component/docs/prd-agent-driver-creator.md

 ## Vision

-**Driver Creator Agent** is a meta-level tool that helps **developer experts** rapidly create production-ready drivers for the Agent-Based Integration System.
+**Driver Creator Agent** is a true AI agent that generates production-ready drivers from API documentation with real self-healing capabilities.

-> "From API name to working driver in hours, not days - with AI handling research, scaffolding, and boilerplate while humans handle complex logic."
+> "From API URL to working driver in minutes - with a real agent that researches, generates, tests, and fixes issues autonomously."

 ### What It Does

-Given a service/API name (e.g., "Stripe", "Open-Meteo", "PostgreSQL"), the agent:
+Given an API URL, the agent:

-1. **Researches** - Fetches documentation, analyzes API structure, identifies patterns
+1. **Researches** - Uses web search and documentation analysis to understand the API
-2. **Evaluates** - Determines driver type (REST, SQL, GraphQL), complexity level, feasibility
-3. **Generates** - Creates driver scaffold, documentation, examples, tests
+2. **Generates** - Creates complete driver with 6 files (client.py, exceptions.py, README.md, examples/, tests/, __init__.py)
-4. **Collaborates** - Identifies gaps, suggests solutions, asks for human input on complex parts

-### What It's NOT

-- ❌ NOT a fully autonomous driver factory (humans are essential for quality)
-- ❌ NOT replacing developers (it's a tool FOR developers)
-- ❌ NOT generating production code without review (human validation required)
+3. **Tests** - Runs validation in E2B sandbox with real code execution
+4. **Heals** - When tests fail, analyzes errors and regenerates fixed code automatically
+5. **Learns** - Stores successful patterns in mem0 for future use

+### The Revolutionary Difference

+**Old approach (Python functions pretending to be agents):**
+- 2000+ lines of orchestration code
+- Fake "self-healing" with simple retries
+- No real ability to edit or fix issues
+- Complex phase management

+**New approach (Claude Agent SDK):**
+- ~200 lines of core logic
+- Real agent with tools: file operations, code execution, web search
+- True self-healing: agent reads errors, understands problems, edits files
+- Built on same infrastructure as Claude Code

 ---